 Today we drive to Paestum and then across Italy to Apulia (Puglia).
 At Paestum we visit a Greek shrine centre with grand Doric temples like the Temple of Neptune (5th century BC), whose excellent condition is matched only by the Temple of Hephaestus (Athens) and the Temple of Concord (Agrigento).
 We shall explore the temple complex and its museum, which has very rare examples of Greek painting, in particular, the image from the extraordinary so-called Tomb of the Diver (c.480 BC), in which a figure dives across a wall that separates this world to the netherworld.
-We then drive east across Italy to the lovely old Adriatic port of Trani.
+We then farewell our guest lecturer, Dr Joan Barclay Lloyd, and drive east across Italy to the lovely old Adriatic port of Trani, in Apulia.
 (Overnight Trani) B